Stillwater · Mixed · Perthshire

 When

-The hawthorn fly is on.
+The damsel nymph is on.
+Murrough may also come into play as the day warms.
 The ripple is helpful — fish should move onto the feed and a slow-drifted team or single wet will cover water well.

 Where